 You will study 180 credits in total during your Mathematics MSc.
-A standard module is typically worth 15 credits and the research project is worth 60 credits.
-These are the modules studied in 2021.
-If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 Dissertation in Mathematics - 60 credits